 One hundred years ago this week, Tsar Nicholas II of Russia and Kaiser Wilhelm of Germany exchanged a series of telegrams to try to stop the rush to a war that neither of them wanted.
 They signed their notes “Nicky” and “Willy.”

 July 25, 2014

 By Simon Saradzhyan, Fellow, Belfer Center for Science and International Affairs

-The winter 2013/14 issue of the quarterly journal International Security is now available!
+The Spring 2014 issue of the quarterly journal International Security is now available!

 "The closer we get to the end game, the more incentive he has to stretch it out."

 Gary Samore, on the delayed disarmament process in Syria